 You can either buy new or used from these sites.
 When you are buying used, $5-$6 per lb or less is a good price on these auction sites – However, stay with reputable buyers on reputable sites.
 I only suggest checking out bricklink.com and eBay because those are the ones I’ve used.
 (If you have one that you are comfortable with, go for it, and let the rest of us know in the comments below.)

 At the time, I just did a random search and found this sweet deal:

 So, even though you had to pay for shipping, the eBay purchase was a better deal.
-In the end, the savings was about $80!
-That’s nothing to sneeze at!
+In the end, the savings was almost $20!
+That’s nothing to sneeze at these days!

 So, let’s look at it:

 $45 LEGO box (1500 pcs)

 That’s a really nice savings!!
 Who doesn’t want to save money when buying Lego??
 Don’t get me wrong, I LOVE Amazon!
 However, it does pay to shop around especially when it comes to LEGOs. (**Please note that this was a deal I found at the time this post was written.
 I try to update it often.
 However, things change so quickly that it may not be available now.
 This is just an example of what CAN be found.)